zulip/zulip/docs/documentation/api.md

 to be correct, which ends up wasting the time of its users.

-Since it's very difficult to not make little mistakes when writing any code of untested code, the only good solution to this is a way to test the documentation.
+Since it's very difficult to not make little mistakes when writing any untested code, the only good solution to this is a way to test the documentation.
 We found dozens of errors in the process of adding the validation Zulip has today.